AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 ## How to use the User Guide

-If this is your **first time** using _FApro_ and wants to gain a better understanding of the product, you may
+If this is your **first time** using _FApro_ and want to gain a better understanding of the product, you may
 1. Set up _FApro_ using the instructions given in the [Quick Start](#quick-start) section.
 2. Take a look at the [Command Summary](#command-summary) to see the list of commands _FApro_ has.
 3. Look through all the commands and try them out using the format and examples given (if any).
 Some simple commands do not have examples.
 4. Take note of the limitations of the product by taking a look at the [Known Issues](#known-issues) section.

-If this is your **first few time** using _FApro_ and wants to gain a better understanding of a particular command, you may
+If you wish to gain a better understanding of a particular command, you may
 1. Look for the command in the Table of Contents.
 2. Click on the command you are looking for, you will be directed to the command's section in the User Guide
 2. Take a look at the purpose of this command to understand its capabilities and limitations.